HermesBoots/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 ## Outside of a Dog, a Book Is a Man's Best Friend.
 Inside of a Dog It's Too Dark to Read
 Creating a simple `typedef`.

+## A Door Is What a Dog Is Perpetually on the Wrong Side Of
+Creating a new dog structure instance.